Monday, December 23, 2024

 In 2022, Ukraine's largest financial donor was not the US, EU or IMF.

-Oddly enough, it was Ukraine itself, or more precisely, the National Bank, which in 2022 lent the government UAH 400 billion.
+Oddly enough, it was Ukraine itself, or rather the National Bank, which in 2022 lent the government UAH 400 billion.

 The NBU remains the largest domestic creditor of the state today.
 In total, the government owes the central bank almost 700 billion UAH and annually spends tens and even hundreds of billions to service this debt.